Sorted header abstract pattern

 Whatever amount you’re working with, it’s likely you’re spending something on luxuries or wants – whether it’s as little as a $5 coffee each week or $100 a week on lunches, clothes and concert tickets.
 The key to this method isn’t how much you spend, but planning for that spending.

-I used the budgeting tool to look at how much I was already spending in each category, then used these numbers to set up automatic payments to my different bank accounts.
+I used the budget planner to look at how much I was already spending in each category, then used these numbers to set up automatic payments to my different bank accounts.

 Whenever I want to spend from a ‘wants’ account, I just transfer the money to my everyday account and spend on my card as normal.